biegunka/biegunka.budueba.com/pages/getting-started/customizing.markdown

 item: Customizing
 ---

-Next, customize sample `Biegunka.hs` for your repositories you want to have on the machine.
-Do not touch `Environments` or `main` yet but instead concentrate on `script`:
+Next, we customize the sample `Biegunka.hs` for repositories that we want to have on our machine.
+We do not touch `Environments` or `main` yet but instead concentrate on `script`:

 ```haskell
 script :: Script Sources ()